barrowclift/barrowclift.github.io/_posts/2017-02-24-lossless-photo-sharing.markdown

 ---------------------------

 Photo sharing is a bloated, complicated mess, but now you're armed and ready with the knowledge of what the available, optimal services are for the volume of photos you're sharing.
-Now, instead of spending time worrying about what to use, you can direct your energy back to where it belongs&#8212;sharing your uncompressed memories with friends and family. ⌘
+Now, instead of spending time worrying about what to use, you can direct your energy back to where it belongs&mdash;sharing your uncompressed memories with friends and family. ⌘

 ----------------------------